thnnx/Cricket_Batting_Records/README.md

 - **Visual Studio Code:** My ide for executing my Python scripts.
 - **Power BI (Power Query)** Used for data transformation (power query) and interactive data visualization for deeper Data analysis insights.

-# Data Preparation - Data Cleaning and Tranformation
+# Data Preparation - Cleaning and Transformation

 This section outlines the steps taken to prepare the data for analysis.

-## Import Libraries and Dataset
+## Importing Dataset

-Importing necessary libraries.
 Importing dataset from a website and loading it in jupyter notebook, followed by initial data cleaning tasks to ensure data quality.

-Import the dataset using MS Excel thru Data ribbon using From Web menu transform data, using this link - [Highest Career Batting average](https://www.espncricinfo.com/records/highest-career-batting-average-282910)
+Import the dataset using MS Excel thru From Web menu transform data using the link - [Highest Career Batting average](https://www.espncricinfo.com/records/highest-career-batting-average-282910)

 ![Excel_Import](dataimport_from_web.PNG)

+## Importing Dataset
+Importing necessary libraries.
 ```python
 # Importing Libraries
 import pandas as pd